 An onyx coyote by James Panteah (son of Abby Quam-Panteah and Clayton Panteah).
 This one is 2.5 inches high and $75.
 By Leland Boone and Daphne Quam, a paint stone bushy tail has real character: at left he seems serious: sniffing the wind.
 From the other side the stone showed one happy smiling bushytail.
 3 inches long and $65.

-Brian Yatsattie made this Picasso marble turtle who appears to have hunkered down until the election year is over… 3 by 1.75 inches, .75 inch thick. $400.
-A frog also by Brian, carved of natural turquoise from the Sleeping Beauty Mine in Arizona.
-1 7/8 inches long. $475.
+Brian Yatsattie made this Picasso marble turtle who appears to have hunkered down until the election year is over… 3 by 1.75 inches, 3/4 of an inch thick. $400.
+The fluorite bear at right was made by Loubert & Rosella Soseeah.
+1.5 inches long and $100.

 A cowrie shell turtle by Silvan Panteah (son of Abby Quam-Panteah and Clayton Panteah).
 A jasper eagle set upon an abalone shell base, carved by Bryant Yunie.
 Just over 1.75 inches long and $42.
 A red spiny oyster shell badger by Dee Edaakie, measuring 2 inches long and $110.